fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/customization/custom-settings.md

 **Normally, after a Shopper checks out using the Fast Checkout button, they are NOT redirected to any particular page**.
 If you want Shoppers to be redirected to a specific page after they use the Fast button:

-1. **Go to the “Options tab”**.
+1. **Go to the "Options tab"**.
-2. **Enter which page you want customers to be redirected to in the “Checkout Redirect Page” textbox**.
-For example, if you want Shoppers to be brought to an order confirmation page after they use the Fast button, type in “Order Confirmation page” here.
+2. **Enter which page you want customers to be redirected to in the "Checkout Redirect Page" textbox**.
+For example, if you want Shoppers to be brought to an order confirmation page after they use the Fast button, type in "Order Confirmation page" here.
-3. **Click “Save Changes”**.
+3. **Click "Save Changes"**.

 ![Checkout Redirect Page Selections in Your WooCommerce Dashboard](images/woocommerce-settings-redirect.png)

 ### Display Fast Login Button in Footer

-**We recommend you uncheck “Display Fast Login Button in Footer” under the “Options tab” because this can cause page layout issues**.
+**We recommend you uncheck "Display Fast Login Button in Footer" under the "Options tab" because this can cause page layout issues**.

 However, if you really want logged out users to see the Fast Login Button in the page footer (and you can do style the button to avoid layout issues), then keep this checked.

-To adjust this styling, follow the steps in the dedicated [Custom Button Styling page](/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling), and apply the styling changes to the “Login button style” textbox in WooCommerce.
+To adjust this styling, follow the steps in the dedicated [Custom Button Styling page](/developer-portal/for-developers/woocommerce/customization/custom-checkout-button-styling), and apply the styling changes to the "Login button style" textbox in WooCommerce.

 ![Display Login in Footer Option in Your WooCommerce Dashboard](images/woocommerce-settings-login-in-footer.png)